AzaharSK/qt-app-git/qml_interview_QA.md

 * `ListView component:` ListView is used to efficiently display large sets of data in a scrollable list.
 It automatically manages the creation and destruction of item delegates based on the visible area.

-### How can you create a custom QML component?

-* `Answer:` Creating a custom QML component involves defining a new QML file that encapsulates the desired functionality.
+* `Custom component:` Creating a custom QML component involves defining a new QML file that encapsulates the desired functionality.
 This file can then be reused in other QML files.

-### Explain the role of the Repeater element in QML.

-* `Answer:` The Repeater element simplifies item creation by repeating a given item multiple times, which is useful when creating lists or grids of similar elements.
+* `Repeater element:` The Repeater element simplifies item creation by repeating a given item multiple times, which is useful when creating lists or grids of similar elements.

-### What is the purpose of the Column and Row elements in QML layouts?

-* `Answer:` Column and Row elements are used to arrange child items vertically and horizontally, respectively.
+* `Column and Row elements Layouts:` Column and Row elements are used to arrange child items vertically and horizontally, respectively.
 They provide a convenient way to create flexible and responsive layouts.

-### How can you handle user input events in QML components?

-* `Answer:` User input events in QML components are handled using elements like MouseArea for mouse events, Keys for keyboard events, and other similar elements for touch or other input devices.
+* `User input events:` User input events in QML components are handled using elements like MouseArea for mouse events, Keys for keyboard events, and other similar elements for touch or other input devices.

-### Explain the use of the FocusScope element in QML.

-* `Answer:` FocusScope is used to define a focus scope within which focus can move.
+* `FocusScope element:` FocusScope is used to define a focus scope within which focus can move.
 It is useful for managing the focus behavior of multiple components.

-### What is the purpose of the SwipeView component in QML?

-Answer: SwipeView is used to create swipeable views with multiple pages.
+* `SwipeView component:` SwipeView is used to create swipeable views with multiple pages.
 It is particularly useful for creating interactive and touch-friendly interfaces.

 How can you dynamically create and destroy QML components at runtime?

 Answer: Dynamic creation and destruction of QML components can be achieved using the Loader element and managing the source property dynamically.